Using Microsoft Outlook

 To automatically forward your emails to another email address, please follow the steps:

-- In Outlook, choose Tools -> Rules Wizard from the menu.
+- In Outlook, choose File from the ribbon bar.

 - Click New to create a new rule.